-Wetherspoon Boss Seeks Outlets In Ireland For 30 More Pubs
+Wetherspoon Boss May Open Approximately 30 More Pubs In Ireland

 Wetherspoon boss Tim Martin has said that he might open in the region of 30 more pubs across Ireland.

-The UK-based pub chain which operates more than 900 pubs in Britain and Ireland, reported a higher annual pretax profit last Friday.
+The UK-based pub chain, which operates more than 900 pubs in Britain and Ireland, reported a higher annual pre-tax profit last week.

-In its latest financial report the group said that its pretax profit before exceptional items rose to in the region of €107.5 million (£95.4 million) for the year ended July 28 from €100.3 miilion (£89 million) a year earlier.
+In its latest financial report, the group said that its pre-tax profit before exceptional items rose to in the region of €107.5 million (£95.4 million) for the year ended on July 28 from €100.3 miilion (£89 million) a year earlier.

 Dublin Portfolio Expansion

-"We'd like a half a dozen more pubs in Dublin if someone want to sell them at a knockdown price."
-Martin highlighted.
+"We'd like a half a dozen more pubs in Dublin if someone wants to sell them at a knockdown price," Martin said.

-Earlier this year Wetherspoon opened up the Tullow Gate in Carlow and it announced its plans in December 2016 to open a three-floor pub in Waterford City.
+Earlier this year, Wetherspoon opened The Tullow Gate in Carlow and it announced its plans in December 2016 to open a three-floor pub in Waterford City.

-"And if Carlow and Waterford go well," Martin added, “that will give us scope to look around the country and look at smaller towns."
+"And if Carlow and Waterford go well," Martin said, "that will give us scope to look around the country and look at smaller towns."

-In June, 2017 the group was granted permission to open a ‘Super bar’ and hotel on Camden Street in the heart of the capital, in a €4 million investment.
+In June of 2017, the group was granted permission to open a "super bar" and hotel on Camden Street in the heart of the capital, in a €4 million investment.

-Last week it was announced that The Bernard Shaw one of Dublin City’s well-known pubs, is set to close down.
+Last week, it was announced that The Bernard Shaw is set to close down.

-The owners took to social media and said that they tried over the last few months to renew the lease, stay on longer, or buy the place.
+The owners said on social media that, over the last few months, they tried to renew the lease, stay on longer or buy the place.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Donna Ahern.
 Click subscribe to sign up for the Hospitality Ireland print edition.